CosmasMandikonza/phishlock-ai/README.md

 - SANS Institute for hosting the AI Cybersecurity Hackathon
 - The open-source community for providing the tools and frameworks used in this project
-- All contributors who helped shape and improve PhishLock AI
+- Future contributors who will help shape and improve PhishLock AI

 ## Contact